 Then of course you have the risk of a de facto concentration of risk and responsibility in organisations who become responsible for driving development of the technical commons.
 Their failure may prejudice the whole shebang, their raging success might also.

-Two types of contracts will emerge — blackboxed, where logic is protected (but guessing games can be done on these operations), and open-sourced.
+While the jury is out on how to monetize blockchain, two types of contracts will emerge — blackboxed, where logic is protected (but guessing games can be done on these operations), and open-sourced.
 Most successful tech companies will seek to do the former, but there may be examples of organisations creating economic value for themselves with just a great UX based on open-sourced, generic contracts.

 Interestingly, the UX layer and the application layer could completely diverge, with companies offering pay to access ‘platforms’ of smart contracts for which other companies make compelling on-ramps.
 Currently, in the absence of any truly huge players (despite what ICO valuations might suggest the size of many blockchain companies is) may suggest that successful companies will be ones that do focus on one or the other.